joelnitta/joelnitta-site/content/home/about.md

 I am a Japan Society for the Promotion of Science Postdoctoral Fellow at the National Museum of Nature and Science, Japan.
 I study **ferns**, an ancient and diverse lineage of vascular plants.

-Ferns have a unique lifecycle including two free-living stages (gametophyte and sporophyte) that differ from each other dramatically in appearance and physiology.
-This sets ferns apart from all other land plants, and has important implications for their ecology and evolution.
+Ferns have a unique lifecycle combining two free-living stages (gametophyte and sporophyte) that differ from each other dramatically in appearance and physiology.
+This sets ferns apart from nearly all other land plants, and has important implications for their ecology and evolution.
 I am particularly interested in how different stages of the fern lifecycle contribute to community assembly processes.

+I am also a new but enthusiastic adherent to reproducible analysis and coding, especially with R!
+Please see my blog for stories about this.